-Some may think that oxycodone, also commonly referred to as oxy, can be prescribed by doctors.
-It’s less dangerous than street drugs, such as heroin.
+Some people may think that oxycodone, also commonly referred to as oxy, can be prescribed by doctors.
+It’s true that it’s less dangerous than street drugs, such as heroin.
 However, addiction to painkillers can creep up on you.
 Oxycodone or Oxy is one such prescription painkiller.
 Because of the medication’s potency, individuals can follow their doctor’s instructions and still develop a dependency through no fault of their own.
 Oxy addiction side effects can be devastating.
 Due to massive overprescribing driven by the pharmaceutical industry, millions have become addicted.
 When these individuals can no longer get the prescriptions they need, they often turn to cheaper, more illicit drugs such as heroin.
-Almost 80 percent of heroin users took prescription painkillers first.
+Nearly 80% of heroin users took prescription painkillers first.

 Why Is Oxycodone So Addictive?

 Many people believe that they’re immune to addiction because they’ve never used drugs before.
 You might think that you have enough willpower to know when your medication use is becoming a problem.

 Unfortunately, opioids like oxycodone bypass the areas of the brain that use reason and logic.
 They go straight to the reward centers.
 When your body gets a hit of enjoyment from the drug, it releases neurotransmitters associated with pleasure and a positive mood.

 The problem is that your body is naturally predisposed to do this on its own.
 Every time you do something enjoyable, like eating or shopping, mood-enhancing neurotransmitters are released.
 These can even go as far as to dull pain.

 When you take oxycodone, your body thinks it doesn’t need to produce its own feel-good chemicals anymore.
 If you don’t have a dose of the opioid in your system, you might feel worse than you ever have.
 As your body stops giving you natural chemical rewards, you begin to rely on the medication to help you feel good.
 Some people get to a point where they need the drug to function on a routine level.

 Those who take prescription medication as directed are less likely to become addicted than people who use oxy recreationally.
 Still, even managing pain with prescription medication can quickly lead to addiction.